rabbitmq/rabbitmq-website/site/blue-green-upgrade.md

 Here is an example to federate all queues.
 In this example, the "blue" cluster is the upstream and the "green" one is the downstream.

-1. Define the upstream on "green" and point it to "blue":
+First define the upstream on "green" and point it to "blue":

 <pre class="lang-bash">
 rabbitmqctl set_parameter federation-upstream blue \
   '{"uri":"amqp://node-in-blue-cluster"}'
 </pre>

-2. Define a policy matching all queues which configure `blue` as the upstream:
+Then define a policy matching all queues which configure `blue` as the upstream:

 <pre class="lang-bash">
 rabbitmqctl set_policy --apply-to queues blue-green-migration ".*" \